-We created Hackney Wild Walks as a set of easy-to-read maps, so children could take their families and friends on a local adventure.
+We created Hackney Wild Walks - now renamed Family Wild Walks - in 2014 as a set of easy-to-read maps, so children could take their families and friends on a local adventure.
 Download the maps here: Link

 The project started as part of the Get Hackney Healthy campaign, supported by the Council and its partners.
 The maps themselves were inspired by Rocky Rambler's Wild Walks, courtesy of Colin Shelbourn.